- What is a vanpool?

 Changes in the price of gasoline could change your fare.
 Ridership also affects vanpool fares.
 The more passengers there are, the lower the cost.
 Enterprise will offer temporary seat subsidy assistance to groups that find themselves suddenly down several riders.

-Register with RTC TRIP MATCH via either www.rtctripmatch.com or Smart Trips.
+Register with RTC TRIP MATCH via this web site.
 From there, you'll be guided through the ride match process.
 Select names on your match list and send them an email letting them know that you are interested in forming a vanpool.
 You can also contact your human resources department at work and ask them to help promote ridesharing.
 Once you have a group of four people with similar commute patterns interested in forming a vanpool, notify the RTC (335-1920) and your prospective vanpool route will be posted on the RTC TRIP MATCH website.
 This may accelerate you finding the other participants necessary to form a vanpool.
-If you already have a group of five or more participants, call or email : RideshareGroup54V2@enterpriserideshare.com or
+If you already have a group of five or more participants and would like to start a vanpool, call or email: 54V2@commutewithenterprise.com or 800-VAN-4-WORK or 775-325-2444.

 Take care of the vanpool vehicle.
 Passengers should dispose of newspapers, coffee cups and anything else they brought.
 Drivers must take the van in for maintenance, keep usage logs and fill the van with gas.